-This bit enables the Transmit Ready interrupt which is issued whenever the Transmit FIFO becomes empty.
-If the Transmit FIFO is empty when this bit is enabled, an interrupt will be generated.
+This bit enables the Transmit Ready interrupt which is issued whenever the TX FIFO becomes empty.

 - Logic 0 = Disable Transmit Ready interrupt (default). - Logic 1 = Enable Transmit Ready interrupt.

 IER[2]: Receive Line Status Interrupt Enable

 If any of the LSR register bits 1, 2, 3 or 4 is a logic 1, it will generate an interrupt to inform the host controller about the error status of the current data byte in FIFO.
 LSR bit-1 generates an interrupt immediately when the character has been received.
 LSR bits 2-4 generate an interrupt when the character with errors is read out of the FIFO.